POS Lavu Review

 - Albuquerque, NM

-- Lavu Gold – License is $1495, service fee of $79/month, up to 2 iPad terminals and 10 iPod/iPhones, 5 printers, 2 cash drawers.
+- Lavu Gold – License is $1495, service fee of $79/month, up to 2 terminals, and 10 mobile devices.
 Option to add the Lavu Local server for an adjusted monthly service fee of $149/mo.

-- Lavu Platinum – License is $2495, hosting fees are $149/month, up to 3 iPad terminals and 15 iPods/iPhones, unlimited printers and cash drawers.
+- Lavu Pro – License is $2495, hosting fees are $149/month, up to 3 terminals and 15 mobile devices.
 Option to add additional terminals at $20/mo.
 Lavu local server is included at no extra charge.

-There are some other minor differences in features between the three levels of service.
+There are some other minor differences in features between the four levels of service.
 The list of all features is large, so it’s best to look here and see the differences for yourself.

 Web-Based or Locally-Installed:

 POS Lavu is cloud-based, and requires an internet connection to operate.
+The minimum internet speeds suggested are 6Mbps Download, 2Mbps Upload, but bigger is better in this case.
 As I noted above, there is a Local Server option, which runs on a dedicated Mac Mini installed at the customer’s location.
 The iPads, etc. need only connect with the Mini to operate, adding a layer of protection against an internet outage.
 The Local Server syncs with the cloud whenever the internet connection is active.

-POS Lavu is designed for the restaurant industry, and can fill most niches within that industry.
-They also will customize Lavu to meet the “special needs” of any establishment.
-Currently, they offer hardware/software bundles or add-ons tailor made for food trucks, bars, pizza places, franchises, and—very strangely—go kart racing facilities.
+POS Lavu is designed for the food service industry, and can fill most niches within that industry.
+They also offer some customization to meet the “special needs” of any establishment.
+From food trucks to 5-stars, and cafes to pizza joints, Lavu is already there in 86 countries.
 The Lavu ToGo app offers Gold and Platinum level users an additional interface for online ordering and takeout options.

 Specific Size of Business:

-The Lavu software features are extensive, intended to support everything from small coffee shops to large-fine dining establishments.
-They may actually have featured themselves out of the smaller end of things, but medium to large places would certainly benefit from all that it can do.
+The Lavu software features are extensive, intended to support everything from small coffee shops to large dining establishments.
+Their massive list of features may cause them to be overkill for the smaller food service entities, but that is for them to decide.
+Lavu’s price and Ease of Use are not terribly prohibitive for the little guy, but medium to large places would certainly benefit from all that it can do.
 The system can be scaled according to the size and needs of the business.

-Visually the Lavu POS–both front and backend–has a sleek, attractive interface that’s largely user-friendly.
-The backend is accessible via web browser, and the first time you log in you’re presented with a helpful setup guide that includes tutorial videos, as well as detailed introductions to the various steps and tasks you’ll encounter while setting up your menu.
-This initial help on the setup is welcome: yes, it’s easy enough to navigate around and find where various settings can be modified, but menu configuration does have a small bit of a learning curve.
 One of POS Lavu’s greatest strengths–its extensive and highly customizable support for both forced and optional modifiers–is also its most complicated, though not prohibitively so.
 Forced modifiers are those things that the POS interface will force you to select at the time of order–you select “French Fries” and the app prompts you to select Small or Large–and the optional ones are, well, optional.
 The way POS Lavu handles this is to create groups of these things, so you might set up a group of forced modifiers that are applicable only to burgers and optional ones that might apply to burgers and nachos.
 The advantage of this is that you only need to select modifiers by the group to apply to each menu item, rather than having to add several individual add-ons over multiple dishes, all of which might be the same.
-It does, in fact, make perfect logical sense, though it might take some getting used to by a proprietor used to sending her menus to the printer.
+It does, in fact, make perfect logical sense, though it might take some getting used to by a proprietor used to sending their menus to the printer.
 Again, this is not overly complex, but it is definitely something that requires a little knowledge beforehand; POS Lavu’s Guided Setup presents you with a step-by-step guide and a practice exercise to get you up to speed instead of leaving this info buried in their support microsite for you to find.
-New users will definitely appreciate the unsolicited assist they get from their new software.
+New users will definitely appreciate the setup assistance they get from their new software.

-Cashing a customer out on the smaller device is also not as easy, especially if you’re splitting a check, one of the stronger features on the iPad.
-Cashing out a split check on the iPhone/Pod, though, is really terrible.
-You highlight the portion of the check you’re trying to apply payment to, and when the keypad appears for you to type in how much the customer gave you, it obscures the check and its split totals.
-The top of the screen only shows you the total of all the split checks combined, and even after applying the first payment doesn’t decrease to the amount now owed.
+Cashing a customer out on the smaller device is also not as easy, especially if you’re splitting a check.
+You tap on Split, highlight the portion of the check you’re trying to apply payment to, and select New Check.
+Items can also be split across several checks, which is handy (as in the case of shared appetizers.)
+The problem is that once you start accepting each check, there is no way to see each specific subtotal.
+Only the whole order total is visible at the top of the screen.
+Even after applying the first payment, this doesn’t decrease to the amount now owed.
 It’s a weird personality tic of POS Lavu, that it can at once be so thoughtful in its details and thoughtless in the execution.

 - Choose between Table, Tab and Quick Serve layouts depending on your service needs.